 - In step 3, copyeditors review the author's revised Step 2 manuscript, incorporate any additional changes/clarifications received from the author, and do a final clean up of the manuscript to prepare it for typesetting.

 - If there are any pending issues from Step 2 that were not addressed by the authors, the copyeditor will email the authors to seek the required clarifications.
 We request that you respond to your copyeditor's email promptly, so that we can adhere to the publication schedule for your manuscript.

 - The copyeditor will then upload the Step 3 revised document to our system and mark Step 3 complete.

 This marks the end of the copyediting process for an article.
 Please refrain from contacting the copyeditor beyond this point, as they will not be able to make any further changes to the article either.
-If you wish to contact our staff in the interim, you can reach out to us at firstname.lastname@example.org.
+If you wish to contact our staff after the copyediting process is complete, you can reach out to us at email@example.com.

 After copyediting, the author's point of contact is the Production Editor.
 Our Production Editors will typeset your manuscript and send authors a PDF file for final proofreading.
 The next stage after Copyediting is Proofreading - see What should the author do when proofreading the final galleys?